Lesbian Visibility Week

 Rose & Rosie - Comedy and entertainment duo

-How Can You Get Involved in Lesbian Visibility Week
+How To Get Involved in Lesbian Visibility Week

 As individuals we can be posting on our social media about our experiences, showing selfies and videos of our real lives and telling our stories about the issues we face, our achievements and what makes us joyful.
 Making ourselves visible.
 Celebrating who we are.